zaro/smart-contracts-with-solidity/lesson-5/2-Adding-UI copy.md

 - Make sure you update the contract (prize pool) balance after each ticket bought
 - Add a second field displaying the player wallet balance and update it after each ticket bought

+## 8. Showing the number of tickets bought

+- Alter the smart contract , and add a counter counting how many tickets were sold (if it doesn't exists already)
+- Recompile and redeploy the contract
+- Show this counter below the balances and update it in a similar manner